 Jesus is the only savior of sinners and in Him dwells the fullness of the godhead and the fulness of the humanity also and He is the only mediator between God and man and He only can make reconciliation between God who is infinite justice and man who is a vile sinner and justly condemned on account of his sins.
 These things are shown to and revealed in the experience of each individual of the tamily of God, by the Holy Spirit of God.
-And thus they are boom into the spiritual family of God and fitted to dwell with God when their bodies shall have been raised up, spiritual bodies like unto the glorious body of our Lord Jesus Christ.
+And thus they are boorn into the spiritual family of God and fitted to dwell with God when their bodies shall have been raised up, spiritual bodies like unto the glorious body of our Lord Jesus Christ.
 The history of the church in the world is divided into three periods or dispensations.
 First the Patriarchal, second the Israelite and third the Gentile.
 The this 26th chapter.
 Patriarchal extended from the creation of about 2255 years.
 The Israelitish extended from the death of Jacob to the dispersion of the Israelites after the capture of and the destruction of their temple.
 A period of about 1885 years.
 The Gentile period extends from the destruction of is not long off.

-After the death of Jacob, the Lord's chosen people were known as the Twelve slain Thy prophets with the sword, and Tribes of Israel or the House of Israel I, even I only, am left; and they seek my tables of stone and given to them alone, they were blessed with the Levitical priest hood which was given to no other nation and they were given most of the prophets of God spoken of in the Scriptures, and the greatest of all God's peculiar blessings was the gift of the Messiah.
+After the death of Jacob, the Lord's which was writeen by God Himself upon and every mouth which have not kissed cerning the resurrection being connected they were blessed with the Levitical priest hood which was given to no other nation and they were given most of the prophets of God spoken of in the Scriptures, and the greatest of all God's peculiar blessings was the gift of the Messiah.
 He was an Israelite of the tribe of Judah and of the family of David, and was the only man that ever held the three offices of prophet, priest and king.
 God gave the Israelites many admonitions saving unto them, "Ye shall keep my sabbaths, and reverence my sanctuary.
-I am the Lord, If ye walk in my statutes and keep my commandments and do them, I will give you rain in due season, and the land shall vield her increase, and the trees of the field shall yield their fruit," And I will set my thaernacle among you; and my soul shall not abhor you, and I will walk among you, and will be your God, and ye shall be my people."
+I am the Lord, If ye walk in my statutes and keep my commandments and do them, I will give you rain in due season, and the land shall vield her increase, and the trees of the field shall yield their fruit," And I will set my tbaernacle among you; and my soul shall not abhor you, and I will walk among you, and will be your God, and ye shall be my people."
 But if you will not hearken unto me and will not do all these commandments, I will set my face against you and ye shall be slain before your enemies; they that hate you shall reign over you; and ye shall flee when none pursueth you.
 And if ye will not for all this hearken unto me, then I will punish you seven times more for your sins, Leviticus 26:2,3,4,11,12,14,17,18.
 God repeats this warning that He will punish them seven times, three more times in

 A time in the Scriptures means 360 days Adam to the death of Jacob.
-A period of and seven times means 2520 days and in the seven times here mentioned means 2520 years, that God told the Israelites Jerusalem by Titus, the Roman general, that he would punish them if they continued to disobey Him.
+A period of and seven times means 2520 days and in prophecy a day is counted a year.
+So fore he shall go forth with great fury dethe seven times here mentioned means 2520 years, that God told the Israelites Jerusalem by Titus, the Roman general, that he would punish them if they continued to disobey Him.